 - Conducting research on promising and best practices resources which identify strategies for including people living with disabilities in decision-making.
 We will publish a literature review in early 2020 (see bottom of the page).

 - Hosting a small disability stakeholder forum in Vancouver on the International Day of Persons with Disabilities (December 3).
-We would like to bring together people from different disability communities so they can share strategies that have worked in their own lives.
+We will bring together people from different disability communities so they can share strategies that have worked in their own lives.